andgate/noggin/docs/FEATURES.md

       Note: Some websites may block content extraction.
       All sources are stored locally within the module directory for consistent access.

+- **Token Usage Visualization**:
+  Users can see a visual representation of token usage for each source, helping manage content size effectively.

 - **Quizzes**:
   Quizzes derived from these sources reside in `.mod/quizzes/`.
 They serve as stable assessments for the module’s content.
 Questions are multiple-choice or written response, ensuring clarity and consistency.

 - **Submissions**:
   Each quiz attempt is recorded as a submission in `.mod/submissions/`.
 This allows users to track their progress over time.

+- **Viewing Capabilities**:
+  Users can view modules and see the list of quizzes and submissions for all quizzes.

 ---